Frequently Asked Questions

 What airplane will we be flying?

-We do primary training in a Cessna 152.
+We do primary training in my Cessna 150.
 This airplane is a small and slow two-seater, with just enough room for me and you!
 It is a great trainer airplane that is very cost efficient.
-There is also the option of flying a 4 seater Piper Archer.
+When my Cessna 150 isn't available, another Cessna 152 is located on the field, ready to go.
+There is also the option of flying a 4 seat, Piper Archer.
+With three planes ready for use, scheduling is very easy and down time due to maintenance is avoidable.

 How long does a lesson last?